kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-3-build-clean-jekyll.markdown

 ---
 layout: post
 language: "en"
-title: "Introduction to Gulp.js (3) – Build, Clean and Jekyll"
+title: "Introduction to Gulp.js 3: Build, Clean and Jekyll"
 author: "Stefan Imhoff"
 excerpt: ""
 categories:
+- Code
 tags:
+- gulp
+- tutorial
+- automation
+- jekyll
 ---

+This is the third part of my series *Introduction to Gulp.js*.
+Today I will write the build task, which will execute all other tasks needed for a build, the task to delete assets for a fresh start, and the task to create my Jekyll site.

+[IMAGE]

 {% include articles/gulp-toc.html %}

 ## Build
-Next I create a `build` task.
+Now I create a `build` task.
 This task will run all other tasks, which are needed to create the site.
 By default Gulp runs all tasks in parallel.
 That’s why I will get a problem if a specific order is needed.
 I will need a node module which runs tasks in a sequence:

 {% highlight sh %}
 $ npm install --save-dev run-sequence